Trolleybuses in Zurich: History

+In 1989, plans were announced for the conversion of bus lines 46 (Hauptbahnhof – Rütihof) and 72 (Milchbuck – Triemli) to trolleybus, and construction work began in 1993.
+Line 72 opened as a trolleybus route on 1 September 1994, and line 46 followed on 28 May 1995.

+By 1998, routes 32 and 74 were operationally linked at Bucheggplatz and running as an unadvertised through-route combination.
+On 30 May 1999, route 32 was extended to replace route 74, making route 32 now Holzerhurd – Bucheggplatz – Strassenverkehrsamt.

 Line 33 was extended from Toblerplatz to Bahnhof Tiefenbrunnen in November 1998, bringing into use a newly constructed section of overhead wires.

-With the introduction of the 2014 timetable, lines 33 and 72 swapped their south-western termini, with the 33 running from Bahnhof Tiefenbrunnen to Triemli and the 72 running from Milchbuck to Morgental.
+With the introduction of the 2014 timetable, on 15 December 2013, lines 33 and 72 swapped their south-western termini, with the 33 running from Bahnhof Tiefenbrunnen to Triemli and the 72 running from Milchbuck to Morgental.
+A new trolleybus route 71 (Albisriederplatz – Rosengartenstrasse), operating in the afternoon peak period only, was introduced at that time, but was withdrawn on 13 December 2015, having last used trolleybuses on 5 October 2015.

-Line 83 (Milchbuck – Altstetten) was converted from a bus line in 2015.
-The section from Milchbuck to Hardplatz uses overhead power; from Hardplatz to Altstetten, the trolleybuses run on battery.

-In August 2017, trolleybus line 31 was permanently cut back from Schlieren to Altstetten (Farbhof), in preparation for the construction of the Limmattal light rail line.
-Once the first phase of this new line is completed, tram line 2 will be extended over it from Farbhof to Schlieren, thus reinstating it to its full length prior to the introduction of line 31.
+In August 2017, trolleybus line 31 was permanently cut back from Schlieren to Altstetten (Farbhof), in preparation for the construction of the Limmattal light rail line, which ultimately opened in 2022 and replaced that former section of route 31 by an extension of tram line 2 from Farbhof to Schlieren over the tracks of the Limmattal line.

 With the introduction of the 2018 timetable, line 31 was extended at its opposite end to take over the full length of trolleybus line 34, which was discontinued, thus providing a direct link between the city centre and Witikon.

+Line 83 (Milchbuck – Altstetten) was converted from a bus line in 2020.
+It used already-existing wires on the section from Milchbuck to Hardplatz, while from Hardplatz to Altstetten the trolleybuses run on battery power, so the conversion did not require any new wires to be added.
+Route 31 was extended from Altstetten to Hermetschloo on 31 May 2021, using new wires.

+It is planned to convert bus routes 69 (Milchbuck – ETH Hönggerberg) and 80 (Triemlispital – Bahnhof Oerlikon) to trolleybuses, with some sections to be operated on battery power, without overhead wires.
+Work to install overhead wires along route 69 began in October 2022.
+At that time, the route was projected to open as a trolleybus route in December 2023, but the schedule was subsequently postponed because of a delay in the delivery of new trolleybuses needed for it, and the route has not yet opened as of spring 2026.